How to Apply for the AAMC Fee Assistance Program

 The benefits don’t stop at the AAMC!
 FAP recipients are also eligible to receive financial aid for the Blueprint MCAT Self-Paced and Live Online Courses to achieve the best MCAT score possible.
 Students can also arrange monthly payment plans (via Affirm) to pay for their MCAT official prep while studying.

 Applying to the AAMC Fee Assistance Program might seem a little daunting, but if you’re eligible, there’s no harm in trying!
-And remember, if you need free MCAT resources and medical school survival tips, we have tons and you just have to create a free account to access them!
+And remember, you can get access to tons of free MCAT resources when you create a Blueprint MCAT account.